 An occasional specimen may appear ambiguous in leaf shape, but can be placed by checking characters of calyx, pubescence, and underground parts.
-The earliest (basal) leaves of H. appendiculatum and H. canadense tend to be pinnately divided although the later (cauline) leaves mostly have a basic palmate pattern; in H. virginianum all the leaves are pinnate.
+The earliest (basal) leaves of Hydrophyllum appendiculatum and H. canadense tend to be pinnately divided although the later stem leaves have the typical palmate pattern; in H. virginianum all the leaves are pinnate.
 The early-formed pinnate leaves of all species in the spring are usually quite mottled with pale green or grayish, giving the leaf a water-splotched appearance.
+Besides our three species, H. macrophyllum approaches Michigan in Indiana and Ohio and might one day be found in southernmost Michigan.
+It has the cauline leaves pinnately lobed or divided, like H. virginianum, but with the stems densely pubescent with relatively long hairs (ca. 2 mm) unlike the nearly glabrous or sparsely appressed-pubescent H. virginianum.

-1. Cauline leaves all deeply pinnate, with 4–6 lateral lobes; calyx without appendages or teeth in the sinuses.
+1. Flowering stem leaves all deeply pinnate, with 4–6 lateral lobes; calyx without appendages or teeth in the sinuses.

-1. Cauline leaves all or mostly palmately lobed (some at times broadly pinnately 4-lobed); calyx with a tiny appendage or tooth in each sinus (or this often lacking in H. canadense).
+1. Flowering stem leaves all or mostly palmately lobed (some at times broadly pinnately 4-lobed); calyx with a tiny appendage or tooth in each sinus (or this often lacking in H. canadense).

 2. Sinus of calyx with a distinct reflexed appendage 0.5–1.5 mm long (enlarging in fruit); peduncles and pedicels densely pubescent with very short fine hairs plus stiff hairs 5–10 times as long; tap rooted biennial.